qeeqbox/reports/wiper/report.md

       }
 ```
 <br /><br />
-The dropped random file name (will be the driver.sys)
+Random file will be dropped (Contains the data\driver from resources)

 ```sh
 $ file dbdr